 The Deer Family

-Alberta’s mule deer and white-tailed deer are similar in size and appearance.
-Their color varies with the season but is generally light brown in summer, turning dirty gray in winter.
-Both species are considerably smaller than elk.
-The mule deer has a white rump, a white tail with a dark tip, and large mulelike ears.
-It inhabits open forests bordering prairie.
+These deer are similar in size and appearance.
+Their color varies with the season but is generally light brown in summer, turning dirty-gray in winter.
+Though both species are considerably smaller than elk, the mule deer is a little stockier than the white-tailed deer.
+The mule deer has a white rump, a white tail with a dark tip, and large mule-like ears.
+It inhabits open forests along valley floors.
 The white-tailed deer’s tail is dark on top, but when the animal runs, it holds its tail erect, revealing an all-white underside.
-Whitetails frequent thickets along the rivers and lakes of the foothills and aspen parkland.
+White-tails frequent thickets along rivers, lakes, and highways.
+They are especially prevalent on Vancouver Island.
+Sitka deer, a subspecies, inhabit the Queen Charlotte Islands.

 The giant of the deer family is the moose, an awkward-looking mammal that appears to have been designed by a cartoonist.
-It has the largest antlers of any animal in the world, stands up to 1.8 meters (six feet) at the shoulder, and weighs more than 450 kilograms (1,480 pounds).
-Its body is dark brown, and it has a prominent nose, long spindly legs, small eyes, big ears, and an odd flap of skin called a “bell” dangling beneath its chin.
+It has the largest antlers of any animal in the world, stands up to 1.8 meters (6 feet) at the shoulder, and weighs up to 500 kilograms (1,100 pounds).
+Its body is dark brown, and it has a prominent nose, long spindly legs, small eyes, big ears, and an odd flap of skin called a bell dangling beneath its chin.
 Apart from all that, it’s good-looking.
-Each spring the bull begins to grow palm-shaped antlers that are fully grown by August.
-Moose are solitary animals that prefer marshy areas and weedy lakes.
-They forage in and around ponds on willows, aspen, birch, grasses, and all aquatic vegetation.
+Each spring the bull begins to grow palm-shaped antlers that by August will be fully grown.
+Moose are solitary animals preferring marshy areas and weedy lakes.
+They are most common in northern British Columbia, often seen by travelers along the Alaska Highway, but also make their home throughout the Canadian Rockies.
 Although they may appear docile, moose will attack humans if they feel threatened.

 © Andrew Hempstead, from Moon Western Canada, 3rd Edition